 While asphalt shingle roofing is a staple on residential homes, this superior option can also be used to top commercial properties.
 Asphalt shingles are proven to be versatile and reliable, allowing them to provide superior weather protection that can match that of standard commercial roof systems.

 When your roofing system has sustained weather damage, should you go for a prompt repair, or is replacement the better idea?
 Your decision may hinge on a number of factors, including the extent of damage your roof has incurred.
+Pressure Point Roofing Eugene, the area’s leading residential roofing company, explains more about it here.

 One of the most common questions homeowners ask roofing contractors about is whether to remove old shingles before installing a metal roof.
 You have two options: have them removed or leave them as they are, providing local codes allow it.